Marshall University offers a variety of merit-based scholarships to students who demonstrate outstanding academic achievement.

 - Outside Scholarships

-To download a copy of Marshall University Merit-based Scholarship policies, click on the link below.
+To download a copy of Marshall University Merit-based Scholarship policy (for the prior academic year), click on the link below.

 The following financial aid programs are available to students who demonstrate financial need and in some cases meet other criteria.

-- WV Higher Education Grant (up to $2,500 per academic year) – Recipients must be U.S. citizens, WV residents (student and parents) for 12 months immediately preceding March 1 prior to the academic year.
+- WV Higher Education Grant (up to $2,600 per academic year) – Recipients must be U.S. citizens, WV residents (student and parents) for 12 months immediately prior to April 15 preceding the academic year of enrollment.
 Students receiving WV Higher Education Grant must demonstrate financial need, enroll full time and maintain a minimum 2.0 grade point average (GPA).
 In addition, students must earn a minimum of 24 credit hours to renew the grant.
 The maximum number of semesters or equivalent the student may receive WV Higher Education Grant is 8 semesters (or 4 years).
 Students must file the FAFSA by April 15 prior to the academic year the student plans to enroll.

 - Achievement Tuition Waiver Grant for Metro Students with Financial Need